-Eye Movement Desensitization and Reprocessing, or EMDR, is a powerful psychotherapy technique which has been successful in helping people who suffer from trauma, anxiety, panic, disturbing memories, post traumatic stress and many other complex issues.
+Eye Movement Desensitization and Reprocessing, or EMDR, is a powerful psychotherapy technique which has been successful in helping people who suffer from trauma, anxiety, panic, disturbing memories, post-traumatic stress, and many other complex issues.
 These conditions are typically difficult and time-consuming to treat, but EMDR can facilitate and hasten recovery.
 EMDR is considered a breakthrough therapy because of its simplicity and the fact that it can bring quick and lasting relief for many types of emotional distress.

 EMDR is the most effective and rapid method for healing PTSD (Post Traumatic Stress Disorder) as shown by extensive scientific research studies.

-Eye Movement Desensitization and Reprocessing therapy uses bilateral stimulation, right/left eye movement, or tactile stimulation, which repeatedly activates the opposite sides of the brain, releasing emotional experiences that are “trapped” in the nervous system.
+Eye Movement Desensitization and Reprogramming therapy uses bilateral stimulation, right/left eye movement, or tactile stimulation, which repeatedly activates the opposite sides of the brain, releasing emotional experiences that are “trapped” in the nervous system.
 This allows the neurophysiological system, the basis of the mind/body connection, to free itself of blockages and reconnect itself.

 As troubling images and feelings are processed by the brain via eye-movement patterns, resolution of the issues and a more peaceful state are achieved.

-EMDR therapists works gently with the client and asks him/her to revisit the traumatic event or incident, recalling feelings surrounding the experience, as well as any negative thoughts, feelings and memories.
+EMDR therapists work gently with the client and ask him/her to revisit the traumatic event or incident, recalling feelings surrounding the experience, as well as any negative thoughts, feelings, and memories.
 The therapist then holds their fingers about eighteen inches from the client’s face and begins to move them back and forth like a windshield wiper.
 The client tracks the movements as if watching ping pong.
 The more intensely the client focuses on the memory, the easier it becomes for the memory to come to life.
 As quick and vibrant images arise during the therapy session, they are processed by the eye movements, resulting in painful feelings being exchanged for more peaceful, loving and resolved feelings.

 The studies to date show a high degree of effectiveness with the following conditions: